Jasonic/hyde/README.md

 #### Todo:

 - [ ] Move dark-ocean theme out from the brace folder in node_modules into its own repo and publish on NPM
-- [ ] Move util functions to to use main process instead of render process, should help performance
 - [ ] Use sheet-style for window dialogs (saving/opening)

 ### Where can i get it ?